Project: City Gateway, Port Salford Extension

 Port Salford is a key part of the industrial and logistics strategy, due to its location near the motorway.
 The extension will deliver a multi-modal logistics hub, which comprises 320,000sqm of floor space.
 This will deliver state-of-the-art logistic facilities, offering an attractive location for a UK-wide based logistics operation.

-The site is being developed by Peel L&P. Over the years, Powers has provided Peel L&P with a variety of surveying services including large topographical surveys and underground utility detection, of North West based projects.
+The site is being developed by the client.
+Over the years, Powers has supported the client with a variety of surveying services including large topographical surveys and underground utility detection, of North West based projects.

-Powers provided Peel L&P with a topographical survey of the Port Salford Extension area, including large fields, that are adjacent to the M60 and M62 motorways and the A57.
-The topographic survey provided defined spatial data, to be used by Peel L&P to help them design and plan the development.
+Powers provided a topographical survey of the Port Salford Extension area, including large fields, that are adjacent to the M60 and M62 motorways and the A57.
+The topographic survey provided defined spatial data, to be used by the client to help them design and plan the development.